 A divorce, separation, or other domestic relations proceeding may result in an order or decree that divides a participant’s retirement plan benefit between the participant and an alternate payee.
 An alternate payee may be the participant’s spouse, former spouse, child or other dependent.
 These orders are commonly referred to as DROs, domestic relations orders; a QDRO, or qualified domestic relations order, is a DRO that meets the requirements under ERISA to allow the plan administrator to divide the participant’s benefit.
 For information on what a QDRO must contain, see:

-- QDROs: The Division of Retirement Benefits Through Qualified Domestic Relations Orders (U.S. Department of Labor)
+- QDROs: The Division of Retirement Benefits Through Qualified Domestic Relations Orders (U.S. Department of Labor; PDF)

 - Retirement Topics - Qualified Domestic Relations Order